BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-002-incorrect-product-image-inventory.md

 ## Description

 Product images doesn't adhere with products when using `problem_user`.
 The displayed image does not consistently match the corresponding product name.
+Rather every product displayed on the Inventory page uses the same image, regardless of the actual product.

 ## Preconditions